-Overall, we maintain a cautious outlook for the next financial year considering the uncertainties in the global economy and geopolitical environment including the adverse impact on Ukraine Russia war.
+Overall, we maintain a cautious outlook for the next financial year considering the uncertainties in the global economy and geopolitical environment.
 We will continue to focus on the core business and cost efficiency in order to maintain our competitiveness.
-The Board expects the prospects of the Group's financial performance for the financial year ending 31 December 2022 to be cautiously conservative.
+The Board expects the prospects of the Group's financial performance for the financial year ending 31 December 2023 to be cautiously conservative.